 Vitamin D toxicity has also been linked to problems with the kidneys.
 There is a higher risk for the development of calcium stones in the kidneys.
 Bone pain may also occur in people who take too much vitamin D.

-Vitamin D plays an important role in the body.
+Vitamin D has many benefits and plays an important role in the body.
 There are various sources of this nutrient.
 Many supplements contain Vitamin D3 to reduce the risk of deficiency.
 Getting enough vitamin D helps to promote healthier bones and contributes to a hormonal balance.

 An appropriate vitamin D level may also be good for the prostate.
 Vitamin D deficiency can be harmful and lead to serious complications.
 This is why it is important to look out for symptoms of a deficiency.